dooco/pp4/README.md

 4. Add a SECRET_KEY both to the env.py file and in the config vars on Heroku.

-5. In the Gitpod settings.py file, remove the insecure SECRET_KEY and replace it with the environment variable (SECRET_KEY) that was created.
+5. In the settings.py file, replace insecure SECRET_KEY with the environment variable (SECRET_KEY) that was created.

-6. Replace existing DATABASES section in settings.py file with the DATABASE_URL environment variable that is located in the env.py file.
+6. Comment out sqlite DATABASES section in settings.py file and add DATABASE_URL environment variable (from env.py).

-7. Ensure that all static and files have been added to the settings.py file in Gitpod.
+7. Add static details as per cloudinary and sommernote to the settings.py.

-8. Add the TEMPLATES_DIR to settings.py file in Gitpod and link it in the TEMPLATES section.
+8. Link TEMPLATES_DIR in settings.py to TEMPLATES.

-Make sure that the project name for the Heroku app has been added as an allowed host in Gitpod.
+9. Add 'project name' for the Heroku app has been added as an ALLOWED_HOSTS in settings.py.

-Ensure to create a Procfile and add web: gunicorn activities.wsgi to this file
+10. Create a Procfile and add web: 'web: gunicorn project_name.wsgi'.

-Make sure that the DEBUG flag is set to DEBUG = 'DEVELOPMENT' in os.environ in settings.py file in Gitpod
+11. Make sure that the DEBUG flag is set to DEBUG = False in settings.py.

-Add STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and USE_AWS to config vars on Heroku

-Make sure that all dependencies have been added to the requirements.txt file using the command pip3 freeze
+12. Make sure that all dependencies have been added to the requirements.txt file using the command pip3 freeze --local > requirements.txt